KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 \end{axis}
 ```

-It is then easy to apply for example a "theme" to an axis where the themed is a set of options already saved.
+It is then easy to apply, for example, a “theme” to an axis where the theme is a set of options already saved.
 Just `merge!` the theme into an `Axis`.